l2lam/CBC-Board-System/README.md

 # What is this project about?

-A web app to manage players during a sports (eg. badminton) club session when there is limited courts available.
+A web app to manage players during a sports (eg. badminton) club session when there are limited courts available.

 # Who is this project for?